 Energy levels of Nickel 60:

-This diagram represents the energy ladder of a nickel 60 nucleus (product of the decay of the cobalt-60), whose rungs indicate the energy levels the nucleus can reach.
+Energy ladder of a nickel 60 nucleus (product of the decay of the cobalt-60), indicating the energy levels the nucleus can reach.
 The lowest called the ground state, represents the energy of a nucleus at rest.
-If raised to any of the higher levels, the nucleus immediately emits one or more characteristic gamma rays, lowering its energy sufficiently to allow it to regain the ground state.
-These energies are calculated by taking the difference between the (very accurately measured) departure and arrival energies.
+If raised to one of the high levels, the nucleus immediately emits one or more characteristic gamma rays, lowering its energy sufficiently to allow it to reach the ground state.
+These energies are calculated by taking the difference between the departure and arrival energy levels.
 The transitions numbered 4 and 5, by far the more common, have been represented with thicker arrows.

 Nuclei with 2, 8, 20, 28, 50, 82 or 126 nucleons are observed to be particularly stable; an interesting analogy with the stability of atoms of the noble gases whose outermost electron layers are said to be complete.

-The excited states of nickel 60 are reached when cobalt 60, an isotope widely used in medicine, undergoes beta decay.
-On the nucleus’s path to the ground state, it emits a number of gamma rays to expend the extra energy it possesses.
-The diagram above shows the energy and the frequency of these gamma.
-It shows also that two of these gamma rays are emitted virtually 100% of the time.
-These two gamma rays emitted in cascade have an energy of around 1 MeV.
-The presence of these two characteristic gamma ray energies (1.17324 and 1.33250 MeV) serves as an extraordinarily sensitive indicator of the cobalt 60 decay.
+The excited states of nickel 60 are reached when cobalt 60, an isotope used in medicine, undergoes beta decay.
+On the nucleus’s path to the ground state, it emits a number of gamma rays.
+The diagram above shows the energies and the frequencies of these gamma.
+Two of these gamma rays are emitted practically 100% of the time.
+These two main gamma rays emitted in cascade have characteristic energies around 1 MeV (1.17324 and 1.33250 MeV).
+Their detection serves as an extraordinarily sensitive indicator of cobalt 60 decay.

 In addition to this layered structure, the nucleons can undergo collective movements which correspond to new nuclear energy states.
 If the entire cluster starts vibrating, for instance, the vibrational energies can only take certain specific values, precisely determined by the laws of quantum mechanics.